crwilcox/airflow/UPDATING.md

 ## Airflow Master

+#### Change default conn_id to Google Cloud Platform

+Previously not all hooks and operators related to Google Cloud Platform use ``google_cloud_default`` as a default conn_id.
+There is currently one default variant.
+Values like ``bigquery_default``, ``google_cloud_datastore_default`` have been abandoned.
+The configuration of connections in the database have been preserved, but in every place where they were used, they should be indicated explicit.

 ### Deprecate legacy UI in favor of FAB RBAC UI
 Previously we were using two versions of UI, which were hard to maintain as we need to implement/update the same feature in both versions.
 With this change we've removed the older UI in favor of Flask App Builder RBAC UI.
 No need to set the